jitterted/tawny/Tasks.md

 ## To Do

-[X] Add ID to Position
+[ ] Make Portfolio the Aggregate Root

    [ ] Move "roll" method over to Portfolio, so it can keep track of the new position as well

-[X] Provide findByPositionId() method in Portfolio for use by the PortfolioController
+   [X] Move factory creation method of Position to Portfolio

-[ ] Add ID for each position to view page as part of the button to close/roll link
+[ ] Real persistence!

+[ ] Show gain(loss) based on the current price

+[ ] Line up/right-align numbers on the view page (and use the number font as well)

+[ ] Close position from UI: needs link with ID, controller handler, etc.

-[ ] The roll position GET mapped method will take in that ID to use for the roll
+[ ] Note that after rolling, we'll see the original position in the view,
+    whereas it really needs to be a Composite structure, i.e., tree-like, so it can be expanded when I want to see the details, but collapsed by default

 ### Features

-[X] Close Position
+[X] Close Position - domain-level is done

 [X] Close+Open Position: new position is linked to old position,
     cost is calculated based on difference